-Professional development: A mean score of 2.84 reflects a perception that opportunities for professional development might not significantly improve.
-This sentiment is consistent across respondents (SD=1.12), and echoed in the following elaborations from certain respondents:
+Professional development: A mean score of 2.96 (SD=1.09) reflects a perception that opportunities for professional development might not significantly improve.
+This sentiment is echoed in the following elaborations from certain respondents:

 Removing (compulsory) exams could create opportunities for teachers to innovate teaching methods, but only if we receive appropriate professional training.
 Many teachers are still struggling to adapt to the changes without adequate support.